A Maxwell Fish-Eye Lens in a Bose-Einstein Condensate

 To determine which deviations in the experimental focusing come from the idealized GPE theory and which arise from a non-optimal MFEL density, wavepacket size, or other experimental sources, we also performed a GPE simulation that used the experimentally measured density without a perturbation at $t=0$ in order to start from the same initial density profile as in the experiment.
 The results are shown in the fourth row of figure \ref{fig:dynamics1}.
 The chemical potential $\mu=\rho_0 g$ in the GPE simulation was matched to the experimental value by matching the speed of sound at the center, $c_0 \approx 1.8\,\mu\mathrm{m/ms}$.
 To achieve this, the interaction strength in the numerical simulation was increased by approximately 30\%.
-Deviations in the measured versus actual speed of sound in the experiment most likely arise from uncertainties in the atom number calibration of the absorption imaging.
+Deviations in the speed of sound predicted by the local density approximation versus the experimentally measured speed of sound arise from a systematic discrepancy in the atom number estimation obtained from the absorption imaging.
 From the density difference obtained in the simulation, it becomes clear that phonons outside the linear regime of the dispersion are excited.
 In this simulation a fidelity of approximately $\mathcal{F}(t)\approx0.58$ is observed, indicating that deviations from the optimal potential, as well as the wavepacket size and amplitude, account for part of the discrepancy with the idealized simulation.
-The additional reduction in fidelity observed in the experiment can be attributed to finite temperature effects and phonon damping, or other experimental imperfections that are not included in the GPE model.
+The additional reduction in fidelity observed in the experiment can be attributed to the decrease in signal amplitude arising from finite temperature effects and a limited phonon lifetime, or other experimental imperfections that are not included in the GPE model.